gmbss0/papers-and-links/papers/2025/README.md

 - [ByteLatentTransformer](https://arxiv.org/abs/2412.09871) -> Transformer that matches performance of token-based models, but encoding bytes

 ## Computer Vision
-- [SAM 2](https://arxiv.org/abs/2408.00714) -> the main innovation is probably the data engine to collect training data for video segmentation +  6x faster than SAM on image segmentation
+- [SAM 2](https://arxiv.org/abs/2408.00714) -> The image embeddings of frames are conditioned on what they call a "memory-bank", which are the predictions and masks of past frames.
+This is also leveraged for the data engine.
+If between 2 frames SAM 2 loses the mask of an object, because it has the past masks in the memory bank, adding one-click on the object will often be enough for the model to recover the mask.
+If you would start from scratch you would probably need more clicks and here more clicks means less data you can label in the same time (they have created the largest video mask dataset available).

 ## not from 2025 but read first time this year...
 - [PagedAttention from vLLM](https://arxiv.org/abs/2309.06180) -> KV-Cache implementation that was used to build vLLM on top